The Salty Koharu Has a Soft Spot for Me

-Shiotaiō no Satō-san ga Ore ni Dake Amai (塩対応の佐藤さんが俺にだけ甘い) is a Japanese light novel series written by Kazami Sawatari and illustrated by Achiki.
+The Salty Koharu Has a Soft Spot for Me (塩対応の佐藤さんが俺にだけ甘い, Shiotaiō no Satō-san ga Ore ni Dake Amai) is a Japanese light novel series written by Kazami Sawatari and illustrated by Achiki.
 The series was serialized as a web novel posted on the website Shōsetsuka ni Narō from June 2019 to March 2021, before being picked up for publication by Shogakukan under their Gagaga Bunko imprint in December 2019.
-Eleven volumes and a short story volume have been published as of August 2025.
-A manga adaptation illustrated by Kaya Tetsuyama began serialization on the MangaONE and Ura Sunday services in May 2020, and has been compiled into nine tankōbon volumes as of November 2024.
+Twelve volumes and a short story volume have been published as of March 2026.
+A manga adaptation illustrated by Kaya Tetsuyama began serialization on the MangaONE and Ura Sunday services in May 2020, and has been compiled into ten tankōbon volumes as of March 2026.
+An anime television series adaptation produced by Tezuka Productions is set to premiere in October 2026.

 Plot

-The series follows Sōta Oshio, a second-year high school student and a part-time worker at his family's cafe.
+The series follows Sōta Oshio, a second year high school student and a part-time worker at his family's cafe.
 One day, he saves his classmate Koharu Satō after other customers make advances on her.
 Sōta and Koharu, both having feelings for each other, form a relationship.